rcdong-ca/bdo-code-redeem/README.md

 # bdo-code-renewal
-(In progress) Automates the code renewals for the game BDO
+(In progress) Automatically redeems the gift codes for the game bdo